Joshua82188/ISpotFishing-Tool/README.md

 A: Please read Section 5: Reporting Bugs, or Issues.

+**I have feedback to report on V1 of the ISpotFishing tool.
+Where can I report this?**

+A: Please report all feedback here: https://www.surveymonkey.co.uk/r/RFWHBXB.
+Additionally, please read Section 6: Evaluation Survey

 **Q: I have another question that doesn’t have an answer.
 Who should I forward the question to?**